 Advanced Research in Environmental Studies

-Dylan Fischer studies plant ecosystem ecology, carbon dynamics, and nutrient cycling in forests of the Southwest and western Washington.
+Dylan Fischer studies plant ecosystem ecology, carbon dynamics, and nutrient cycling in forests of Western Washington and the Southwest.
 This work includes image analysis of tree roots, molecular genetics, plant physiology, carbon balance, nitrogen cycling, species interactions, community analysis, and restoration ecology.
 He also manages the EEON project ( blogs.evergreen.edu/eeon/ ).
-See more about his lab's work at: blogs.evergreen.edu/ecology .
-Students participating in this program work closely with ongoing research in the lab, participate in weekly lab meetings, and develop their own research projects.
+See more about his lab's work at blogs.evergreen.edu/ecology.
+Students in this program work closely with ongoing research in the lab, participate in weekly lab meetings, and develop their own research projects.

 Alison Styring studies birds.
-Current activity in her lab includes avian bioacoustics and avian monitoring and research in Evergreen’s campus forest and other nearby locations.
-Bioacoustic research includes field monitoring of local birds using audio recordings and microphone arrays, and editing and identifying avian songs and calls from an extensive collection of sounds from the campus forest as well as tropical forest sites in Borneo.
+Current activity in her lab includes avian bioacoustics as well as avian monitoring and research in Evergreen’s campus forest and other nearby locations.
+Bioacoustic research includes field monitoring of local birds using audio recordings and microphone arrays and editing and identifying avian songs and calls from an extensive collection of sounds from the campus forest, as well as tropical forest sites in Borneo.
 Local research projects in the campus forest and nearby locations include Pacific wren mating and life-history strategy, cavity formation and use by cavity-nesting birds (and other cavity-dependent species), and monitoring long-term trends in bird populations and communities using a variety of standard approaches.

 Erik Thuesen conducts research on the ecological physiology of marine animals.
-He and his students are currently investigating the physiological, behavioral, and biochemical adaptations of gelatinous zooplankton to environmental stress and climate change.
+He and his students are currently investigating the ecophysiological and biochemical adaptations of gelatinous zooplankton that live in the deep sea.
 Other research is focused on the biodiversity of marine zooplankton.
 Students working in his lab typically have backgrounds in different aspects of marine science, ecology, physiology, and biochemistry.

 Location and Schedule